Ulster Bank and KBC are leaving Ireland – What do you need to know?

 The upcoming departure of Ulster Bank and KBC has left almost one million customers searching and switching their bank accounts.
 If you are one of these customers, you may be confused about when to switch, how long it will take, and if it will cost you anything.
+Recent research shows that 1 in 5 customers affected by this departure have yet to take any action.

-We are here to help you by setting out the process and providing you with key dates you need to know.
+We are here to help you by setting out the process and providing you with the key dates you need to know.

 Let’s get started…